klozn/10-javascript/40-databases-sql/10-introduction/oracle/setup-files-oracle/setup.md

 *OPTION 2: Amazon Relational Database Service (RDS)*

 We've created an oracle database on Amazon Web Services.
-For each user we've created a seperate user HR_STUDENTX  and HR_STUDENTX schema.
+For each user we've created a seperate user HRSTUDENTX  and HRSTUDENTX schema.

 - Create a new connection in SQL developer to the AWS cloud environment
     - Hostname: database.cuvv0osxzgmi.eu-west-3.rds.amazonaws.com